Youchengw/capSACIN_modifed/README.md

 ## Citation
 If you use this repository in your research, please cite the following articles:

 > Jonathan W. P. Zajac, Idris Tohidian, Praveen Muralikrishnan, Caryn L. Heldt, Sarah L. Perry, Sapna Sarupria.
-"Cracking the Capsid Code: A Computationally-Feasible Approach for Investigating Virus-Excipient Interactions in Biologics Design" (2025) bioRxiv. doi: 10.1101/2025.09.04.674344
+"Cracking the Capsid Code: A Computationally-Feasible Approach for Investigating Virus-Excipient Interactions in Biologics Design" (2026) J. Chem.
+Theory Comput. doi: 10.1021/acs.jctc.5c01810

 ## Repository Structure